infrahq/infra/docs/architecture.md

 Groups are a set of users or machines that can share access.

-### Providers
+### Sources

-Providers allow a way to synchronize users, groups and machines in bulk to Infra.
+Sources are sources of identity, and allow a way to synchronize users, groups and machines in bulk to Infra.

-Providers do two things:
+Sources do two things:
 * Automatically provision users, groups or machines identities in Infra.
-* Allow users, groups or machines to prove their identity
+* Allow users, groups or machines to prove their identity via single sign on (e.g. logging in with Okta)

 ### Roles